zeropointnine/tts-audiobook-tool/README.md

 # Update highlights

+** 2025-12-XXX**

+Added option `Concatenate` > `Subdivide phrases`.
+This allows the player/reader app to highlight text on a "per-phrase" basis by leveraging the STT word-level timing data (Note, on pre-existing projects, all audio must first be re-generated).

 **2025-12-09**

 Added option to **clone project** (load an existing project > make new project > "Do you want to carry over the current project's settings?" > "Yes")